pushandplay/cordova-plugin-newsstand/README.md

-This plugin provide Newsstand support into your Cordova/Phonegap application
+This plugin provide Newsstand support functionality into your iOS Cordova/Phonegap application